HeladoDeBrownie/Caves-of-Qud-Brewed-Beverages/README.markdown

 # Contributing

 Open an issue or send a pull request on [the project's Github repository](https://github.com/HeladoDeBrownie/Caves-of-Qud-Brewed-Beverages).
 If you contribute code, make sure your contribution runs in-game.

-# Developing

-The following steps are optional but useful:

-- Install the `dotnet` command.
-- Copy or symbolic link `Assembly-CSharp.dll` and `UnityEngine.CoreModule.dll` from the *Caves of Qud* installation into this mod's directory.
-(These are ignored by this project's git settings.)

-Now you can `dotnet build` to error check the code and also use Visual Studio Code's code completion.